Lorti/dominant-colors-lazy-loading-wordpress-plugin/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= 0.2.2=
+* Fixed a bug where responsive images weren't revealed properly.

 = 0.2 =
 * Galleries added via the default `[gallery]` shortcode are now also lazy loaded while showing the dominant color of each image as a placeholder.